Sri Ganganagar

-Sri Ganganagar is a planned city and the northernmost city of the Indian state of Rajasthan, near the international border of India and Pakistan.
+Sri Ganganagar is a city in the northernmost part of the Indian state of Rajasthan, located near the international border with Pakistan.
 It is the administrative headquarters of Sri Ganganagar district.
-It is named after Maharaja Shri Ganga Singh Bahadur, Maharaja of Bikaner.
-The city is also known as the "food basket of Rajasthan".
+The city was established by the Maharaja Ganga Singh of Bikaner State, who introduced canal irrigation to this arid region.
+The city is named after him.
+With the construction of the Gang Canal and later the Bhakra irrigation system, the area was transformed from arid land into fertile fields, leading to its description as the "food basket of Rajasthan".

 History

+The area comprising the present Sri Ganganagar district has been a part of the erstwhile Bikaner State of former Rajputana.
 Sri Ganganagar was established by Maharaja Ganga Singh.
-It was part of Bikaner state.
-Sri Ganganagar is one of the first well-planned modern cities of India, it is said to be influenced by the town planning of Paris.
-It is divided into residential blocks and a commercial area which includes a Dhan Mandi (agricultural marketplace).
+Sri Ganganagar is one of the first well-planned modern cities of India.
+It is divided into residential blocks and a commercial area which includes an agricultural marketplace.